buildkite/templates/fastlane-ios/README.md

 author: Buildkite
 ---

-# CI for Swift with Fastlane
+# CI for iOS with Fastlane

 This template gives you a continuous integration (CI) pipeline that runs an iOS project using [fastlane](https://fastlane.tools/).